-I created The Mr. Science Show (a parody of the famous Mr. Wizard” kids show from the 60s and 70s) around 1994 with a morning show host in Lansing, Michigan by the name of Gene Gregory.
-I wrote the scripts and did the voice of Mr. Science’s young assistant, Timmy, and Gene voiced the title character and did the post production work.
+I created The Mr. Science Show (a parody of the famous Mr. Wizard” kids show from the 60s and 70s) around 1994 with a morning show host in Lansing, unhealthy Michigan by the name of Gene Gregory.
+I wrote the scripts and did the voice of Mr. Science’s young assistant, shop Timmy, and Gene voiced the title character and did the post production work.
 I think in all we did about a dozen episodes for his morning show over about a year’s time and I still think it’s some of the best work I’ve ever done.

 The CD with these episodes sat on my shelf for almost 20 years before some recent episodes of The Big Band Theory jogged my memory when Bob Newhart played a character called Professor Proton, an aging former kids show host.
 It made me me think of my Mr. Science Show and I wondered if these shows still held up.